-A trainee Examiner or other observer may be present in addition to the examiners.
-Trainee Examiners are there to learn how to be an examiner for PACES and will complete marksheets, but this is only for their training and does not influence your score in any way.
+A trainee examiner or other observer may be present in addition to the examiners.
+Trainee examiners are there to learn and will complete marksheets, but this is only for their training and does not influence your score in any way.

-If, at any encounter, you recognise a patient you are taken to (e.g. from a course or previous attempt at the examination), please inform the examiners.
+If, at any encounter, you recognise a patient you are taken to (e.g., from a course or previous attempt at the examination), please inform the examiners.
 If at all possible, you will be directed to an alternative patient.
 If this is not practical, you will be permitted to continue with the examination of the patient, but examiners will make appropriate allowances.

-Specific Station Guidance
+3. Specific Station Guidance